alexivaner/alexivaner/README.md

 # Hi there, I'm Ivan - aka alexivaner👋

 ## I'm a Student, Developer, and Research Assistant
-- 🔭 I’m currently working on a NiLO (Natural Inteligence of Learning Laboratory) as student's research assistant
+- 🔭 I’m currently working on a NiLO (Nature Intelligence of Learning Laboratory) as student's research assistant
 - 🌱 I’m currently study at [EECS National Chiao Tung University](https://eecsigp.nctu.edu.tw/)
 - 🥅 2021 Goals: Contribute more on GitHub Repository
 - ⚡ Fun fact: I love to learn a new things and improving myself.